 - Lists a variety of outdoor projects and items that DO require ACCES Approval.

 - More importantly, it shows exactly what information needs to be included for a successful application.

 - The Definitions page not only spells out what is needed, it provides a link to the Summit County property map, which can save a lot of time creating plans.

 - Please Note: Any exterior change not listed in Page 3 or 4 also requires ACCES Approval.
 If yours is the first, you may end up helping ACCES set the standards for this new type of exterior change.

 With that said, it is time to try it out!

-Click on this link to bring up the newly revised ACCES Architectural Review Procedures and Rules!
+Click on this link to bring up the newly revised ACCES Architectural Review Procedures and Rules as of 2022!